david-salac/Portable-spreadsheet-generator/README.md

 ```

 ### Exporting the results
-There are various methods available for exporting the results:
+There are various methods available for exporting the results.
+All these
+methods can be used either to a whole sheet (instance of Spreadsheet)
+or to any slice (CellSlice instance):

 1. **Excel format**, method `to_excel`:
 Export the sheet to the Excel-compatible file.
 2. **Dictionary of values**, method `to_dictionary`: